Sir Anthony Seldon MA, PhD, FRSA, MBA, FRHisS

 He founded, with Professor Peter Hennessy, the Institute of Contemporary British History, the internationally respected body whose aim is to promote research into, and the study of, British history since 1945.
 He is a co-founder of Action for Happiness with Lord Richard Layard and Geoff Mulgan.
 He is on the Advisory Board of the New College of the Humanities in London.
 He is a patron of The Iris Project, which runs innovative Literacy through Latin schemes in schools in deprived urban areas, and DrugFAM, which supports families affected by a loved one's use of drugs or alcohol.

 Anthony Seldon's books include Churchill's Indian Summer, which won a Best First Work Prize; Britain Under Thatcher; The Thatcher Effect; Major, A Political Life, the authorised biography of the former Prime Minister; Conservative Century, the standard academic history of the Conservative Party; The Powers Behind the Prime Minister, co-written with Professor Dennis Kavanagh; Number 10: The Illustrated History, which he is currently updating for publication in 2016; The Foreign Office: A History of the Place and its People; Blair and Blair Unbound, his acclaimed two-part biography of the former Prime Minister; three volumes of edited books on the Blair governments; Trust: How We Lost it and How to Get it Back; Brown at 10, with Guy Lodge; The Great War and Public Schools, with David Walsh; and The Architecture of Diplomacy: The British Ambassador's Residence in Washington, written with Daniel Collings.
-In March 2015 his new books, Beyond Happiness and The Coalition Effect 2010-2015, co-authored with Dr Mike Finn, are published.
-Cameron at 10 with Peter Snowdon is scheduled for publication in July 2015.
-He has been historical consultant on the memoirs of several former Prime Ministers and Foreign Secretaries.
+In March 2015 his new books, Beyond Happiness and The Coalition Effect 2010-2015, co-authored with Dr Mike Finn, were published.
+His newest political history, the authorised biography Cameron at 10 with Peter Snowdon, is published in September 2015.
+The book is the inside story of the Cameron premiership, based on over 300 in-depth interviews with senior figures in 10 Downing Street, including the Prime Minister himself.
+He has also been historical consultant on the memoirs of several former Prime Ministers and Foreign Secretaries.